Code-Institute-Submissions/away-day/README.md

 6. Just because I'm a football fan doesn't mean I want to drink all day, how can I search for some other things to do?
 7. A local friend recommended me somewhere to go, I just need to find it on the map;
 8. My club or league is missing, I'd like to ask the site owner to add them to the next release!
+9. I want my business to show up on your search results for a particular club or city, who do I contact?

 ## Features